When Your PsA Flare is FLARING

 While the symptoms of psoriatic arthritis (PsA) may differ from person to person, one thing remains constant — experiencing flares.

 What is a flare, you ask?
-It is that period of time when your symptoms significantly worsen, and for many people, it can feel like the symptoms are unbearable.
-These flares can happen at any time and can be challenging to manage.
+It is that period of time when your symptoms significantly worsen.
+For many people, it can feel like the symptoms are unbearable.
+Flares can happen at any time and can be very challenging to manage.

 Learning about psoriatic arthritis flares

 PsA symptoms can be experienced over your whole body.
-Among people who took this survey, on average, about 7.5 distinct areas of the body were reported to be currently affected by the symptoms of PsA.
+People who took the survey reported many distinct areas of the body that were affected by PsA symptoms.

 Working through the frustrating flare

-When a symptom starts feeling worse, and a flare occurs, it can feel frustrating and discouraging, particularly if you felt your treatment plan was working!
+When a flare occurs, it can feel discouraging, particularly if you thought your treatment plan was working!

-While it can sometimes feel like a flare is lasting forever, we found that there is a wide variety of experiences in how frequently people experienced flares and how long they lasted.
+While it can sometimes feel like a flare lasts forever, we found that there is a wide variety of experiences in how frequently people experienced flares and how long they lasted.

-Among people who took the survey, almost three-quarters of people with PsA experienced flares monthly or even more frequently, with flares lasting several weeks.
+Among people who took the survey, almost three-quarters experienced flares monthly or more often.
+Many flares lasted several weeks or more.

-Regardless, it is important to be aware of what may be a trigger for you.
-In our survey, we found that 84% of those with flares have identified their triggers, with stress and/or weather or climate changes being the most common.
+It is important to be aware of what may be a trigger for you.
+In our survey, 84 percent of people with flares said they had identified their triggers.
+Stress and weather or climate changes were the most common.

 The importance of treatment

 For many people, having PsA and experiencing flares negatively impacts their quality of life.
-Survey respondents reported that their ability to exercise or participate in physical activity are the most frequent areas of their life to be negatively affected.
+Survey respondents reported that their ability to exercise or participate in physical activity was the area of their life most negatively affected.

-Less frequently cited, but still commonly reported aspects of life that are also compromised include the ability to work, sleep, and have a social life.
+Less frequent but still common aspects of life that were reported include work, sleep, and social life.

 How to manage those dreaded flares!

-People with PsA manage their flares in several different ways.
-Pain medications, such as NSAIDs, rest and sleep, and heat therapy are the three most frequently used tactics.
+People with PsA manage their flares in several ways.
+Pain medicines such as NSAIDs, rest, and heat therapy were the 3 most frequently used tactics.

 Coping with a PsA flare

-It can be frustrating coping with a condition that encompasses such a wide range of symptoms.
+Coping with a condition that encompasses such a wide range of symptoms can be frustrating.
 Many people describe this condition as extremely painful, both physically and mentally.

 Finding strength in community